 This list covers all programs in the Department of Biology, as well as links to their pages on the Undergraduate Calendar.

-- Honours Biology (No Specialization, Animal Biology Spec., Biotechnology Spec., Environmental Biology Spec., Microbiology Spec., Molecular Genetics Spec., Plant Biology Spec.)
+- Honours Biology specializations are only available to students entering Fall 2020 or earlier.
+Please select your entry year from List of Undergraduate Archived Calendars for Animal Biology Spec., Biotechnology Spec., Environmental Biology Spec., Microbiology Spec., Molecular Genetics Spec., and Plant Biology Spec.

 - Honours Biochemistry (No Specialization, Biotechnology Spec.)